-New Mexico does not meet this goal.
+Tennessee meets only a small part of this goal.
 The state should at least offer teachers the option of defined contribution plans, especially considering teachers also participate in Social Security.
 The portability of such plans is attractive to an increasingly mobile teacher workforce.
-If New Mexico maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five, and lowering the mandatory contribution rate for local districts.
+If Tennessee maintains its defined benefit plan, it should consider allowing vesting after year three instead of year five.

 Because purchasing time can be structured as generally cost neutral to the fund, teachers should be allowed to transfer unlimited time from previous teaching experience, and this purchase should be allowed on the first day of employment in the new school system.

-The state's plan should also allow teachers to purchase time for approved leaves of absence such as parental leaves, and payment should be allowed at the time of leave without requiring interest.
+The state's plan should also allow teachers to purchase time for leaves of absence such as parental leaves, and payment should be allowed at the time of leave without requiring interest.